 Tex.
 R. Disc.
 Prof'l.
 Cond.
 1.08

-(a) A lawyer shall not enter into a business transaction with a client unless:
+(a) A lawyer shall not enter into a business transaction with a client, or knowingly acquire an ownership, possessory, security or other pecuniary interest adverse to a client, unless:

-(1) the transaction and terms on which the lawyer acquires the interest are fair and reasonable to the client and are fully disclosed in a manner which can be reasonably understood by the client;
+(1) the terms of the transaction or acquisition are fair and reasonable to the client, and are fully disclosed and transmitted to the client in a writing that which can be reasonably understood by the client;

 (b) A lawyer shall not prepare an instrument giving the lawyer or a person related to the lawyer as a parent, child, sibling, or spouse any substantial gift from a client, including a testamentary gift, except where the client is related to the donee.